jakedevar/shakesearch/README.md

 * Implemented error handling for search results
 * Added documentation to provide a brief description of features
 * Changed the heading of the browser tab to ShakeSearch
+* Added how many results were found from a search
 * Created a title bar
 * Added logos